 To many, the programme on Mahler may sound like heresy.
-I can live with Esfahani challenging the idolising of Handel and Mendelssohn—indeed, I keep meaning to pen a similar tirade against Vivaldi’s vacuous four-square footling around with arpeggios.
+I can live with Esfahani challenging the idolising of Handel and Mendelssohn—indeed, I keep meaning to pen a similar tirade against Vivaldi’s vacuous four-square footling around with arpeggios (Fellow-iconoclast Nigel Kennedy: “Hendrix is like Beethoven, Vivaldi is more Des O’Connor”).
 Beethoven too, ably demolished by Susan McClary, seems to me like fair game.
-The reviews assembled by Nicolas Slonimsky in A lexicon of musical invective make an engaging, comical catalogue of early critics’ incomprehension of the great works of WAM from Beethoven to Stravinsky (including Mahler—see e.g. under Mahler 4); I’m even keen to question the hegemony of WAM generally.
+The reviews assembled by Nicolas Slonimsky in Lexicon of musical invective make an engaging, comical catalogue of early critics’ incomprehension of the great works of WAM from Beethoven to Stravinsky (including Mahler—see e.g. under Mahler 4); I’m even keen to question the hegemony of WAM generally.

 But when Esfahani questions the symphonies of Mahler, I can only assume he’s totally deranged.
 One might imagine him as some heartless cerebral professor tinkling away on baroque fugues, but far from it.

 His five fatuous headings should prompt any music-lover to switch off at once:

 - I can’t remember a single one of his tunes

 - When he decides to write a tune it just degrades into kitsch or schmaltz